- Beans: Look out for aphids and spray with detergent based insecticide.

 - Keep birdbaths and water areas topped up when weather is hot and dry.

 - Garden birds will be ‘fledging’ – ie leaving their nests – at this time.
+Some common garden birds such as House Sparrows can have three and sometimes four broods.

 - July is peak bat watching time.
 Look out for them patrolling the summer skies at dusk.